pietrex89/windows-server-vm/README.md

-# 🚀Windows Server VM in Azure - Secure Web Server Project
+# 🚀 Windows Server VM in Azure - Secure Web Server Project

 ## 📌 Overview
 This project demonstrates how to deploy and configure a Windows Server 2025 Virtual Machine in Microsoft Azure and use it as a basic web server.